Violence against Indians in Australia controversy: January 2010 murders and protests

 The murders of 25-year-old fruit picker Ranjodh Singh on 29 December 2009 in Griffith, New South Wales and 21-year-old student Nitin Garg on 3 January 2010 in Melbourne resulted in a protest in New Delhi.
 Three Indian nationals were put on trial for the murder of Singh in April 2011, with police alleging that the murder related to a pay dispute.
 Garg was stabbed by a 15-year-old male during a robbery in a city park.

 On 5 January 2010, a cartoon depicting the Victoria Police as a Ku Klux Klan member was published in the New Delhi Mail Today This was condemned by Acting Prime Minister Julia Gillard who described it as "deeply offensive".

 In January 2010 the Indian Government issued a travel advisory for Indians in Melbourne, warning of the increasing crime rate "often accompanied by verbal abuse and fueled by drugs and alcohol".
 However, Simon Crean, the acting Foreign Minister, urged Indian leaders to "avoid fuelling hysteria" and stated that Melbourne was a safe place to visit.

 On 9 January, Indian national Jaspreet Singh made false reports to Victorian Police alleging he was doused in fuel and set on fire in a racially motivated attack in Melbourne.
-Singh plead guilty in May 2010 to criminal damage with intent to gain through arson, attempting to obtain property by deception and making a false report to police.
+Singh pleaded guilty in May 2010 to criminal damage with intent to gain through arson, attempting to obtain property by deception and making a false report to police.
 Singh was handed an 8-month suspended sentence.

 On 26 January 2010, the Australian Prime Minister's nephew Van Thanh Rudd and Sam King, both of the Revolutionary Socialist Party, dressed up as members of the Ku Klux Klan, protesting against the allegedly racist violence against Indians during the Australian Open tennis tournament in Melbourne, with the signs "Racism – Made in Australia" on the front of their dresses.
 The protest took place in front of Melbourne Park and both reportedly fined for "inciting a riot".

 On 24 February 2010, the Vindaloo against Violence protest saw 17,000 protesters at over 400 restaurants, workplaces, schools and universities "reached out to the Indian community, and all our immigrant communities, to let them know that they are not indifferent to violence and that they are welcome and entitled to feel safe here. showed the government and law enforcement that we feel seriously about this issue and want to understand why this violence is happening and what is being done to diffuse it.
 The official participation of Victoria Police and Premier Brumby in the day's action illustrates that this message has been received."